Rajpratik71/eucalyptus-wiki/AWS-compatibility.md

  * Versions Tested: EC2 plugin 1.14, Eucalytpus 3.0, 3.1 and 3.2
  * Driver: [[Lester Wade]]
  * Known bugs: FIXME
  * Notes: Version 1.17 of the EC2 plugin does not work.
 Jenkins tries to get endpoints via the register URL which fails unless endpoint is https://cloudIP:8443/register.
 Once past this point, connectivity test yields "login failure: all modules ignored".
-Version 1.14 works with earlier versions of Eucalyptus, but not 3.3
+Version 1.14 works with earlier versions of Eucalyptus, but not 3.3.
+ * Workaround: The source for a version of the EC2 plugin known to work with Eucalyptus 3.3 can be found here - https://github.com/eucacolby/ec2-plugin
- * Last update: FIXME
+ * Last update: July 9, 2013

 ## <font color="red">Red: Not working / Unknown</font>